eugener68/support/README.md

-This is privacy policy repo
+This is AppStore Support page